 As beautiful as love is - sometimes it can be at least as painful.
 "We've broken up" is definitely one of those phrases that is particularly difficult to say, because you hope you'll never have to say it.
 However, staying in a relationship where both partners are unhappy is not always the right decision.
 On the other hand, there are various ways to Relationship to be revived again.
 Not every disagreement has to mean the final separation.

 The topics of relationships and separation are incredibly broad and complex.
 And that's exactly why we'll address them together below and clarify when a breakup is the right decision, what phases it goes through, how you can get through it well, and much more.

 What does a breakup mean in a relationship?

 A breakup does not necessarily mean the end of a relationship.
 Often it is even good for couples to separate temporarily.
 This gives them space to figure out their feelings and whether or not they still want to spend their future together.

 If one or both partners are often sad, angry or disappointed, this can be emotionally very stressful.
 It is difficult to become clear about one's own feelings in this environment.
 In this case, a temporary physical separation is the right way to find out in which direction the relationship is actually moving.

 In order for this phase of separation to be successful, it is important to establish a few rules.
-They are essential so that both feel comfortable during this time and no one is overcome by insecurities, fears or even anger.
+They are essential so that both feel comfortable during this time and no one insecurities, Fears or even anger overtake you.
 The more structure your temporary separation has, the more successful you will come out of this phase.
-According to psychotherapist Zi Wang, you should establish the following points:
+According to psychotherapist Zi Wang, you should determine the following points:

 How much contact do you have with each other during this time?